awsdocs/aws-cloudformation-user-guide/doc_source/parameters-section-structure.md

 `ConstraintDescription`
 A string that explains a constraint when the constraint is violated\.
 For example, without a constraint description, a parameter that has an allowed pattern of `[A-Za-z0-9]+` displays the following error message when the user specifies an invalid value:
 `Malformed input-Parameter MyParameter must match pattern [A-Za-z0-9]+`
-By adding a constraint description, such as *must only contain upper and lowercase letters, and numbers*, you can display the following customized error message:
+By adding a constraint description, such as *must only contain letters \(uppercase and lowercase\) and numbers*, you can display the following customized error message:
-`Malformed input-Parameter MyParameter must only contain upper and lower case letters and numbers`
+`Malformed input-Parameter MyParameter must only contain uppercase and lowercase letters and numbers`
 *Required*: No

 `Default`